Lead changed who we are as a people. 1.5 million participants, two continents, confirmed causal.

 chwaba et al. 2021 is the largest study ever conducted on childhood environmental exposure and adult personality.

-This is not a correlation.
+This isn't a correlation.
 Lead did this.

 What agreeableness, conscientiousness, and neuroticism actually are.